malbrain/Btree-source-code/README.md

 Compilation is achieved on linux or Windows by:

-gcc -D STANDALONE threads2h.c -lpthread
+gcc -D STANDALONE threads2h.c -lpthread -lrt

 or